-Calcium-rich supernova examined with X-rays for first time
+Calcium-rich supernova examined with x-rays for first time

 "The explosion is trying to cool down," Margutti explained.
 "It wants to give away its energy, and calcium emission is an efficient way to do that."

-Using Keck, the Northwestern team discovered that SN 2019ehk emitted the most calcium ever observed in a singular astrophysical event.
+Using Keck Observatory's Low Resolution Imaging Spectrometer (LRIS), the researchers discovered SN 2019ehk emitted the most calcium ever observed in a singular astrophysical event.

-"It wasn't just calcium rich," Margutti said.
+"The beautiful Keck spectrum revealed it wasn't just calcium-rich," Margutti said.
 "It was the richest of the rich."

-SN2019ehk's brief luminosity told another a story about its nature.
-The Northwestern researchers believe that the star shed an outer layer of gas in its final days.
+SN 2019ehk's brief luminosity told another a story about its nature.
+The Northwestern researchers believe the star shed an outer layer of gas in its final days.
 When the star exploded, its material collided with this outer layer to produce a bright, energetic burst of X-rays.

 "The luminosity tells us how much material the star shed and how close that material was to the star," Jacobson-Galan said.
 "In this case, the star lost a very small amount of material right before it exploded.
 That material was still nearby."